VictoriiaYemelianova/test/README.md

 # Server

+Simple Node.js application, exist in `server` folder.
+To work with server application, don't forgot to open `server` folder in terminal.

 To use this project locally,
-run: `npm i` to install the packages and to start the server run: `npm sstart`
+run: `npm i` to install the packages and to start the server run: `npm start`

 ## Start from docker